OfficeDev/office-js-docs-pr/docs/develop/develop-add-ins-visual-studio.md

 ## Develop the add-in using Visual Studio

 Visual Studio creates a basic add-in with limited functionality.
-You can customize the add-in by editing the [manifest](add-in-manifests.md), HTML, JavaScript or TypeScript, and CSS files in Visual Studio.
+You can customize the add-in by editing the [manifest](add-in-manifests.md), HTML, JavaScript, and CSS files in Visual Studio.
 For a high-level description of the project structure and files in the add-in project that Visual Studio creates, see the Visual Studio guidance within the quick start that you completed to create your add-in.

 > [!TIP]
 > Because an Office Add-in is a web application, you'll need at least basic web development skills to customize your add-in.
 If you're new to JavaScript, we recommend reviewing the [Mozilla JavaScript tutorial](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Introduction).